 Many bird feeding stations come with a bowl to provide fresh water, so keep these clean and topped up if you have one.
 You can buy many different types of bird baths, from heavy bird baths that sit on your lawn, to baths that can be attached by a bracket on your balcony.

 Place shallow saucers of water on the floor for other creatures including hedgehogs.
-If the weather is particularly hot, or if everything is frozen over, you can dot multiple saucers around your garden to ensure all the creatures who visit have easy access to fresh water.
-Keep these clean and topped up.
+It’s a good idea to dot saucers of water around the garden, ideally at different heights, to ensure all the creatures who visit have easy access to fresh water.
+This is important year round, but especially when the weather is particularly hot, or if everything is frozen over.
+Keep all water containers clean and topped up.

 When you’re ready to take on a bigger project, digging a pond will create a fantastic habitat for many creatures including frogs, toads, newts, dragonflies and damselflies.
 Even if you don’t have much space, you can create a mini pond with an upturned bin lid!
 Find out more about ponds here.